Residents hoping that the often-promised, never-delivered revamp of the Jamaica Plain Branch Library have a reason for cautious optimism.

 Residents probably don’t need much convincing of the need for updates to the 12 Sedgwick St. branch.
 As Grozier points out, community groups can’t use the basement room because the building doesn’t comply with the Americans With Disabilities Act.

-If this story is giving you deja-vu, it's because the renovations have been on the cusp of happening before.
-Historical view of the adults' reading room at the JP Branch Library.[/caption]
+If this story is giving you deja-vu, it’s because the renovations have been on the cusp of happening before.
+Back in 2007 the project had funding and was on the city’s capital budget.

 [Editor’s note: I’ve updated this post to reflect that the information about the public meeting came via an email.]